Updated: Sep 9

 What content is your biggest competitor providing?
 Have they forged a top spot in search rankings?

-It’s a good idea to conduct an audit of competitor content – not to copy what they’re doing but to familiarise yourself with the type and style of content that your target audience is already engaging with.
+It’s a good idea to conduct an audit of competitor content.
+Not to copy what they’re doing but to familiarise yourself with the type of content your audience is already engaging with.

 What words are you targeting?